 State of digital ID in Washington

-The state of Washington is working to pass a bill that asks the Department of Licensing to create an implementation plan by the end of this year for Washington mobile driver’s licenses (mDLs).
+The state of Washington is working to pass a bill that asks the Department of Licensing to create an implementation plan for Washington mobile driver’s licenses (mDLs).
 This bill includes “assessing technical infrastructure to ‘maximize interoperability, utility, and privacy protection.’”
+However, no information regarding the application, or how the Washington mobile ID will be issued has been publicized.

 Further security features can be used to access Washington mobile driver’s licenses.
 Fingerprint or face unlocking may be required to access the mDL.
 The mDLs increase security regarding your driver’s license, as they only reveal relevant information like your age when ordering a drink at a bar.